vinberg88/ubuntu/README.md

 # Ubuntu 26.04 LTS

+About Ubuntu - We bring the spirit of Ubuntu to the world of computers and software.
+The Ubuntu distribution represents the best of what the world’s software community has shared with the world.
+Canonical is the publisher of Ubuntu.
+Members of the Canonical team lead aspects of Ubuntu such as the kernel, default desktop, foundations, security, OpenStack, and Kubernetes.

 ## KDE Plasma 6 VIA UBUNTU 26.04

-Ubuntu 26.04 LTS is included as one of the main platforms for future desktop testing.

 <img width="1920" height="1080" alt="Ubuntu26 04-KDE" src="https://github.com/user-attachments/assets/38347325-59df-407c-992f-e5f56f14251d" />